Asked about Kretinsky, Sainsbury's says talks to all major shareholders

 Vesa Equity Investment is Kretinsky’s vehicle.

 The stakebuilding fuelled bid speculation but Roberts noted that Vesa has expressed support for the board’s plans and strategy.
-(Reporting by James Davey; Editing by Kate Holton)
+[L8N2M657I] [L8N2M71VS]

 Our Standards: The Thomson Reuters Trust Principles.